jbanning1981/AzureHelper.Queues/README.md

 # AzureStorage
-A Simple Wrapper for Azure Message Queues and Blob storage
+A Simple Wrapper for Azure Message Queues